csc301-winter-2020/team-project-14-djno/deliverables/iteration-02-review.md

 - To address the issue of code reviews, we decided that each member should take ownership of his work, and we would take 30 min to 1 hour time at the beginning of each meeting for long code reviews.
 This task primarily falls upon Junxuan and Truman, who will make sure both the frontend and backend parts are working accordingly.
 - User __Travis__ to do automation
-As mentioned in the previous not doing well part
+As mentioned in the previous not doing well part.

 ## Product - Review
 ### Goals finished